sakerk/AI-Tool-Disclosure-List/README.md

 # Background
-The Tool Disclosure List (TDL) is used to maintain transparency with contractual and [security compliance requirements](#compliance-with-mpa-and-tpn-security-frameworks) that may restrict or require prior approval for the use of AI/ML technologies in workflows or pipelines delivering client content.
+The Tool Disclosure List (TDL) is part of maintaining transparency with contractual and [security compliance requirements](#compliance-with-mpa-and-tpn-security-frameworks) that may restrict or require prior approval for the use of AI/ML technologies in workflows or pipelines delivering client content.

+Beyond compliance, the TDL also serves as a foundation for an **ethically run AI pipeline**.
+By formally documenting the tools in use, the studio ensures:

+- Clear alignment with client contracts, MPA Content Security Best Practices, and TPN audit requirements.
+- Proactive disclosure of tools that require client approval before being used in production.
+- Prevention of unauthorized or “shadow AI” use in creative workflows.
+- Assurance that AI/ML use respects intellectual property rights, performer rights, and industry ethical standards.
+- Reinforcement of client trust by ensuring that all outputs are produced under **documented, approved, and transparent conditions**.

 ### Introduction to AI/ML Tools

 Here we provide an overview of **AI-enabled features**, **AI-assisted tools**, **Generative AI systems**, and **Cloud-based AI platforms** commonly encountered in visual effects (VFX) and animation (ANM) production workflows.